-- Do not use a computer to harm other people or their work. - Do not damage the computer or the network in any way. - Do not interfere with the operation of the network by installing illegal software, shareware, or freeware. - Do not violate copyright laws. - Do not view, send, or display offensive messages or pictures. - Do not share your password with another person or offer access to any person via your account. - Do not reveal your personal address or phone numbers or those of other students or colleagues. - Do not waste limited resources such as disk space or printing capacity. - Do not trespass in another's digital folders, work, or files. - Do notify an adult immediately, if by accident you encounter materials which violate the rules of acceptable use. - BE PREPARED to be held accountable for your actions and for the loss of privileges if the Technology Acceptable Use Policy is violated.
-Any such violation may result in suspension or revocation of the student's KIPP-issued electronic account, use of KIPP's technological resources/network, and/or disciplinary consequences in accordance with the Student Code of Conduct.
+- Do not use a computer to harm other people or their work. - Do not damage the computer or the network in any way. - Do not interfere with the operation of the network by installing illegal software, shareware, or freeware. - Do not interfere with the operation of the network by initiating a distributed denial-of-service (DDoS) or malicious traffic attack. - Do not violate copyright laws. - Do not view, send, or display offensive messages or pictures. - Do not share your password with another person or offer access to any person via your account. - Do not reveal your personal address or phone numbers or those of other students or colleagues. - Do not waste limited resources such as disk space or printing capacity. - Do not trespass in another's digital folders, work, or files. - Do notify an adult immediately, if by accident you encounter materials which violate the rules of acceptable use. - BE PREPARED to be held accountable for your actions and for the loss of privileges if the Technology Acceptable Use Policy is violated.
+Any such violation may result in suspension or revocation of the student's KIPP-issued electronic account, use of KIPP's technological resources/ network, and/or disciplinary consequences in accordance with the Student Code of Conduct.